Young adults: treatment side effects

 With exercise, you’ve got to find the level that’s right for you.
 I walk the dog – it gets me up in the morning.

 You might lose weight because you don’t feel like eating.
 If you take drugs called steroids as part of your treatment, you might temporarily put on weight.
 You might also eat more because steroids make you feel hungrier than usual.
+We have more information about coping with changes to your body or appearance.

 You might put weight on when you take steroids.
 But remember you’re not going to be on them for ever.